silenNH/Twitter_Sentiment_Analysis/README.md

 * The sentiment-index is ingested back again to the Kafka topic "SparkResult"

-To check whether the pplication runs smoothly, check the following:
+To check whether the application runs smoothly, check the following:
 ```bash
 sudo docker exec -it broker bash
 kafka-console-consumer --bootstrap-server localhost:19092 --topic SparkResult